oneloveipfs/ipfsVideoUploader/docs/FAQ.md

 ## 5. My question is not listed in this document.
 What can I do?

-Contact us in [OneLoveIPFS Discord server](https://discord.gg/ZWj5NqaBeF).
+Contact us in OneLoveIPFS [Discord server](https://discord.gg/ZWj5NqaBeF) or [Matrix Room](https://matrix.to/#/#oneloveipfs:privex.io).
 Include screenshot of the console output from your browser whenever applicable.

 # Uploader FAQ